+About signing the transaction.
 Later, when we get to the models for the block and the vote, we'll see that both include a signature (from the node which created it).
 You may wonder why transactions don't have signatures...
 The answer is that they do!
-They're just hidden inside the fulfilment string of each input.
-A creation transaction is signed by whoever created it.
-A transfer transaction is signed by whoever currently controls or owns it.
+They're just hidden inside the fulfillment string of each input.
+What gets signed (as of version 1.0.0) is everything inside the transaction, including the id, but the value of each fulfillment is replaced with null.